Curvature of the penis (Peyronie's disease)

 Men with Peyronie's disease who experience pain or difficulty with intercourse may be offered treatment with oral pentoxifylline first.
 Alternatively, the doctor may suggest penile injections with collagenase or verapamil.

 Corrective surgery may be offered to men with more bothersome or disfiguring symptoms that persist for more than one year.
-It's important to make sure that the disease is not active at the time of surgery.
-So, surgery should be delayed for at least three months after the condition is clearly stable.
+It's important to make sure that the disease has been stable for three to six months prior to surgery; successful surgery is less likely if performed at a time when the disease is getting worse.

-In a typical procedure, the inflamed or scarred portion of tissue is removed from the penis.
-It is replaced with a graft taken from another part of the body (often the scrotum or forearm).
+In a typical procedure, the inflamed or scarred portion of tissue is removed from the penis and the curve is corrected by a series of sutures (stitches).
+Sometimes a graft is inserted into the space where the scar tissue was removed.

 This surgery often works well.
 However, mild curvature of the penis may remain.
 In addition, sexual function or shortening of the penis may not improve following surgery.